JoanneF3188/cplusplus-independent-study/entries/entry06-deciding-what-to-do.md

 ## Next Steps/Reminders

-1. **Finished getting choices**
+**1.** Finished getting choices

-2. **Now, find a way to determine who wins and who loses OR ties**
+**2.** Now, find a way to determine who wins and who loses OR ties

 ## Takeaways
 #### MVP
-**!!
-It was a good idea to start off with smaller projects because once I have utilized the code in my own way, I am able to be comfortable with using code that I can alter and tinker with !!**
+!!
+It was a good idea to start off with smaller projects because once I have utilized the code in my own way, I am able to be comfortable with using code that I can alter and tinker with !!

 #### Google = BEST FRIEND
-**I can't seem to emphasize enough that google is really a useful resource because throughout this mini project, Google has helped me so much in finding the right code that I am unfamiliar with**
+I can't seem to emphasize enough that google is really a useful resource because throughout this mini project, Google has helped me so much in finding the right code that I am unfamiliar with**

 [**Back**](entry05-outputting-user-info.md) [**Menu**](../README.md) [**Next**](entry07-busy-bee.md)